 Placing Requests should be made by 15 March in the year of proposed entry to school or transfer to secondary.
 Choice of secondary school will be requested from parents prior to the end of the calendar year preceding their entry to secondary education.
 This is to allow schools to assess numbers of pupils and prepare timetables, although final decisions regarding placements cannot be confirmed until after 15 March i.e. when all requests are known.
 Secondary schools should not commence transition activities, except for those children with additional support needs, prior to the 30 April.
-In the event that parents do not receive a written answer from the Council to their request by 30 April, the request is treated as if the Council has turned it down and parents can then begin the appeal process, as detailed in Section 9.
+In the event that parents do not receive a written answer from the Council to their request by 30 April (due to COVID19 amended to 15 May for 2021), the request is treated as if the Council has turned it down and parents can then begin the appeal process, as detailed in Section 9.

-- 8.2 Parents can only apply for one school at a time however, if their Placing Request for a particular non-catchment school is unsuccessful, they may apply for another school.
+8.2 Parents can only apply for one school at a time however, if their Placing Request for a particular non-catchment school is unsuccessful, they may apply for another school.
 If the Placing Request is refused the pupil's name will automatically be added to a waiting list for the requested school and will remain there until the end of the school year in which the application was made.
-The Waiting List will be managed by the school.
-The waiting lists are not dealt with on a first come first served basis or by the length of time the child has been on the waiting list.
+The waiting list will be managed by the school.
+Waiting lists are not dealt with on a first-come first-served basis or by the length of time the child has been on the waiting list.
 If a space becomes available, places will be allocated in accordance with the priority set out at 8.3.
 At the end of the school year parents still wishing their child or children to move school are required to submit another Placing Request for the new school year.
-Should any pupils from that school's catchment move into the area, they would take priority over any non-catchment pupils on the waiting list. - 8.3 Parents who request a school other than their catchment school do not have first priority in the school of choice but must await a decision as to whether a place can be offered at the requested school.
-Parents must attend their catchment school to engage in the enrolment process.
-When making decisions places will be allocated using the following factors:- - (i) firstly, siblings already in, or likely to be in, the school; - (ii) secondly, those living closest to the school within Dumfries and Galloway; and - (iii) thirdly, children from outwith Dumfries and Galloway. - 8.4 In the event that a catchment school is not able to accommodate all pupils falling within catchment, places will be decided using the following factors: - (i) firstly, siblings already in, or likely to be in, the school; and - (ii) secondly, those living closest to the school in the catchment area. - 8.5 If parents move out of the catchment area, the pupil can still remain at the school they are currently attending.
-However, parents must request permission by completing a Form PP6 and submitting this to the Council, Parents will be responsible for transporting the pupil to and from school.
+Should any pupils from that school's catchment move into the area, they would take priority over any non-catchment pupils on the waiting list.

-&lt;sup>1 S.28A of the 1980 Act does not restrict the number of schools that can be included in a placing request.
+1 S.28A of the 1980 Act does not restrict the number of schools that can be included in a placing request.
 S 28A(2) provides that where a placing request relates to two or more schools under the management of the education authority to whom it was made, the duty to place the child if no grounds for refusal exist pertains to the first mentioned school (known as the specified school).